 He is also a participating artist in the U.S. State Department’s “Art in Embassies” program.

 Discover new wines—and meet new friends-- in this enchanting environment.

 To RSVP, make your payment of $30 member/$35 non-member before our cutoff of April 30th.

 No cancellations or refunds after this date.

-Please include the names of guests when you make your payment.
+Please include your email, phone number, and the names of guests on your check.